jsug9/Old-Portfolio/README.md

 # Portfolio

-> In this project I build a mobile and desktop version of a professional portfolio, using what I learned in HTML and CSS.
+> In this project I build a mobile and desktop version of a professional portfolio, using what I learned in HTML, CSS and JavaScript.

 ## Built With